kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 	PVCRef *PVCReference `json:"pvcRef,omitempty"`

 	// Note: Add the following new field
+	// +optional
+        // VolumeHealthStats contains data about volume health VolumeHealthStats `json:"volumeHealthStats,omitempty"` }

+// VolumeHealthStats contains data about volume health. type VolumeHealthStats struct {
         // Normal volumes are available for use and operating optimally.
         // An abnormal volume does not meet these criteria.
-	// +optional
-	Abnormal *bool `json:"abnormal,omitempty"`
+        Abnormal bool `json:"abnormal,omitempty"`
 }
 ```